dart-lang/site-www/src/content/tools/pub/cmd/pub-token.md

 ## Return a list of credentials

-To see a list of all active credentials, invoke `dart pub token list`:
+To see a list of all active credentials, use the `dart pub token list` command:

 ```console
 $ dart pub token list